reza-rahim/datawarehouse/ansible/doc/ETL/README.md

 ```
-CREATE DATABASE IF NOT EXISTS dw;
+CREATE DATABASE IF NOT EXISTS bronze;
-use dw;
+use bronze;
 ```